bitsofcotton/p2/README.md

 N.B.
 The step that PRNG have is often larger than 1000, this is because of the period and complexity itself.

 # Tips on p1, p2 (2)
-p1, p2 has a little glitch to randtools description.
+p1, p2 has a little glitch to randtools description (make period on y-axis be ignored).
 So to hack this, we can do cr.py L command described in p0.

 # Tips on continuous: